VAibhav1031/resume-matcher/README.md

 ## 🤝 Contributing

+Contributions are welcome! , like  i am still learning  and most of things taken much time .
-Contributions are welcome!
-Please feel free to submit a Pull Request.
+So,  Please feel free to submit a Pull Request.

 1. Fork the repository
 2. Create your feature branch (`git checkout -b feature/amazing-feature`)